KyleIIII/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/04-Authentication_Testing/08-Testing_for_Weak_Security_Question_Answer.md

 - Does the application allow the end user to choose the question that needs to be answered?
 If so, focus on questions which have:

-  - A "public" answer; for example, something that could be find with a simple search-engine query.
+  - A "public" answer; for example, something that could be found with a simple search-engine query.
   - A factual answer such as a "first school" or other facts which can be looked up.
   - Few possible answers, such as "what model was your first car".
 These questions would present the attacker with a short list of possible answers, and based on statistics the attacker could rank answers from most to least likely.